Los Angeles Brain Injury Lawyer

 Mild traumatic brain injury is a temporary disruption to regular brain function.
 This includes concussions, which heal over time and allow the victim to return to their normal daily life.

 Traumatic brain injuries are caused by a blow to the head or something penetrating the head.
-The severity of the brain injuries are often related to the severity of the impact that caused it.
+The severity of the brain injuries is often related to the severity of the impact that caused them.

 Unfortunately, the causes of traumatic brain injuries are often unavoidable.
-They can occur at any time during the course of living your daily life.
+They can occur at any time during your daily life.
 This is why it’s so important to be aware of the effect that they may have on you.

 • Falls, especially personal injury slip and fall cases